Kent-xiong/AENet/README.md

 *GZ-CD：* coming soon

-After downloading and splitting the dataset, change the position of your own dataset in the **constants. py** file.
+After downloading and splitting the dataset, change the path of your own dataset in the **constants. py** file.

 ##### 3、Run:
-Taking the gz cd dataset as an example, first switch to the/AENet/src/directory:
+Taking the gz-cd dataset as an example, first switch to the path /AENet/src/directory:

 Training: